torvalds/linux/Documentation/x86/intel-iommu.rst

 transaction id aliasing for p2p bridges.

 IOVA generation is pretty generic.
-We used the same technique as vmalloc() but these are not global address spaces, but separate for each domain.
+We used the same technique as vmalloc() but these are yest global address spaces, but separate for each domain.
 Different DMA engines may support different number of domains.

 We also allocate guard pages with each mapping, so we can attempt to catch